robusta-dev/robusta/docs/user-guide/configuration.rst

 Sink matchers
 ^^^^^^^^^^^^^

-Sinks can be configured to report findings only when they match **all** the specified regular expressions:
+Sinks can be configured to report findings only when they match **all** the specified matchers.

+Each matcher can be a regular expression or a list of exact values:

 .. code-block:: yaml